Olivia Newton John Health Update In Battle Against Cancer

 Singer Olivia Newton-John has given fans an update on her health as she battles cancer.
 The beloved entertainer spoke to People Magazine and summed up her current personal situation in one word: “thriving.”

 “I’m doing well.
 I’m thriving!
-This is my word,” said Olivia, who has just teamed up with the organization Dancers Against Cancer which is an organization that has raised more than $2 million for dance educators, choreographers, dancers and their families who have been impacted by this deadly disease.
+This is my word,” said Olivia.
+She recently teamed up with the organization Dancers Against Cancer, which has raised more than $2 million for dance educators, choreographers, dancers, and their families who have been impacted by this deadly disease.

 The singer, who was diagnosed in 2017 with metastatic breast cancer, always loved to dance.
 She revealed that her love of movement began when she was just a young girl.